 They say if you are persistent in perusing something, you’ll eventually get it.
-Well, I have always been too curious about the supernatural and paranormal incident.
+Well, I have always been too curious about supernatural and paranormal incident.
 I always wondered why people don’t believe in ghosts, jinni, spirit, or in more general term supernatural or paranormal incident while most of them believe in religion and religious incidents happened thousands of years ago?
 There are mentions of Jinni and Satan in religions.
 Many people claim that they have seen a Ghost or at least heard or experienced something that felt like supernatural.
 Why can’t we believe paranormal incident if we can believe in so many other things that barely have any relation to reality?
-So, I turned myself in and started to do whatever it takes to see, feel or meet a ghost (spirit, jinni or alien – through ghost I mean something, not of our earthly experience).
+So, I turned myself in and started to do whatever it takes to see, feel or meet a ghost (spirit, jinni or alien – through ghost I mean anything not of our earthly experience).
 I started to participate in planchet, ancient cults, spells, religious recitation.
 Nothing worked.
 But my curiosity never seemed down.
 Well, curiosity didn’t kill this cat but taught a very good lesson.
-Call me a crazy but what I have written below really happened in my life.
-It’s about the only paranormal experience I have had so far in my life.